Halyna Sevruk: Awards and recognition

 She was awarded the Andrey Sheptytsky Art Prize in 1994.
 The award is named in honor of a former Metropolitan of the Greek Catholic Church who was an art aficionado.

+She received the Vasyl Stus Prize in 1991 and was awarded the title of Merited Artist of Ukraine in 2005.

 Her art is on display at the Sixtier Museum in Kyiv.

+On March 23, 2023, Marshalska Street in the Holosiivskyi District of Kyiv was renamed Halyna Sevruk Street.
+Subsequently, a Streetcode commemorative plaque was installed there by the NGO "History Platform" as part of the "Streetcode: History at Every Turn" project.